 - have started their current programme of education/training prior to their 19th birthday;

-- be attending the nearest appropriate qualifying education provider (unless agreed otherwise stipulated within the EHCP or SSEN) that is more than three miles walking distance from their home, unless the young person's disability impacts on their ability to walk this distance, or if the walking route is deemed unsafe;
+- be attending the nearest appropriate qualifying education provider (unless agreed otherwise stipulated within the EHCP) that is more than three miles walking distance from their home, unless the young person's disability impacts on their ability to walk this distance, or if the walking route is deemed unsafe;

 - be attending a full-time, non-advanced, publicly funded course of at least one academic year's duration;

 - not be in receipt of help towards their travel costs from any other source (with the exception of the Surrey's Student Fare Card).

 Where it is agreed that additional assistance is required, the local authority will ask students who are starting a new course of study in September 2019 or their parents/carers to contribute towards transport costs during 2019/20, as follows:

 - £543.30 for the academic year for students whose families are in receipt of the maximum Working Tax Credit and /or who continue to meet the eligibility criteria for Free School Meals; students in care; care leavers; those on Income Support/Universal Credit in their own right; disabled young people who receive Employment Support Allowance/Universal Credit and either Disability Living Allowance or Personal Independence Payment in their name, or

 - £751.50 for the academic year for all other students.

 This charge will not apply during 2019/20 to students who are continuing on a course of study that they started before September 2019 and who are still deemed eligible for travel assistance.
 However, where travel assistance is provided for a student aged 16 or over with an EHCP from September 2020 (whether on a new or continuing course), Surrey County Council will introduce a charge.